setiQuest/ML4SETI/README.md

 ## Teamwork!

 You will mostly likely need to form a team of 4 to 6 people in order to accomplish your goals in a timely manner.
-To facilitate team-building, we have created a Slack team for communication.
-Additionally, we will add Slack channels for different analysis approaches so that you can easily communicate with the entire community on ideas!
+To facilitate team-building, among other things, we have created a Slack team for communication.
+We will add Slack channels for different analysis approaches so you can easily communicate with the entire community.

 [Sign up for the Slack team here.](https://ml4seti.mybluemix.net)